 Let’s take a look at how that happens.

-On top of reducing stress and improving one’s mood, exercise is believed to stimulates peptide production in the brain.
+On top of reducing stress and improving one’s mood, exercise is believed to stimulate peptide production in the brain.
 These peptides are important because they regulate and change chemical pathways in the brain.
-These peptides reduce cravings, and make recovering substance abusers less likely to go back to old habits.
+These peptides reduce cravings and make recovering substance abusers less likely to go back to old habits.

 Other than this, exercise can also have many other positive benefits to the body.
 Those who are interested in picking up this hobby can also use this opportunity to bond with friends and family members.